vlevit/key-seq.el/README.md

 order while bindings defined with `key-chord-*` are symmetrical.

-The package depends on [key-chord.el] and it requires active `key-chord-mode` to operate.
+The package depends on [key-chord.el] and it requires active `key-chord-mode` to work.
 Add this line to your configuration:

     (key-chord-mode 1)